blazingly-fast/auth-assistant/README.md

-Authentication JSON api for social network built using standard libraries with Mux, Validator and PostgreSQL database.
+JWT Authentication JSON api for social network built using standard libraries with Mux, Validator and PostgreSQL database.

 # Api Requirements
 - go 1.19.4